atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 ## General API changes

-We have reworked the type naming to clarify how they should be interacted with.
+We have reworked the type naming to clarify how types should be interacted with.

 ### Owned types